Linkin Park remembers Chester Bennington with Carpool Karaoke filmed before death

-A previously unseen "Carpool Karaoke" episode will eventually be a memory of a time when he tried so hard.
+A previously unseen "Carpool Karaoke" episode featuring Linkin Park — and frontman Chester Bennington days before his death — is now coming to light.

-But right now, Linkin Park fans are just thrilled to get to see footage of frontman Chester Bennington heartily joking with his bandmates and guest host Ken Jeong — in a segment shot just six days before his June 20 suicide.
+Bennington and his bandmates joined guest host Ken Jeong for a drive around town as they belted out some of their classic songs just six days before his July 20 suicide.

 The family of the heavy metal superstar gave their blessing to release the footage onto the band's Facebook page, where it surfaced on Thursday.
 A somber message appears before the video starts: "With the Blessing of Chester's family and bandmates, we share this episode and dedicate it to the memory of Chester."
 The post includes an appeal for donations to Music for Relief's One More Light Fund — a disaster relief charity formed by the band in 2004 — in honor of the late singer.